BlueBrain/nexus-forge/docs/source/interaction.rst

 `Resolving` involves two main steps:
  * **candidates generation**: resolving often results in many possible resources to link to called candidates.
    Each candidate is associated with a score representing how close it is to the input text to resolve.
-   Candidates then can be ranked based on different criteria (e.g score, context of occurence in a given document) combined using different strategies including exact or fuzzy matches.
-For example resolving the text Amereica using the `DBpedia look up service <https://lookup.dbpedia.org/>`__ yields the following 2 first candidates:
+   Candidates then can be ranked based on different criteria (e.g score, context of occurrence in a given document) combined using different strategies including exact or fuzzy matches.
+For example resolving the text `America` using the `DBpedia look up service <https://lookup.dbpedia.org/>`__ yields the following 2 first candidates:
    `http://dbpedia.org/resource/United_States` and `http://dbpedia.org/resource/California`.
 There is a decision to be made about which candidate represents the best the text `America` within a given context.